The Ins & Outs Of Viscose Fabric + How To Shop It More Sustainably

 What is viscose?

-Viscose is most often used to make clothing (especially loungewear and activewear), but you'll also find it in home textiles.
+Viscose is most often used to make clothing (especially loungewear and activewear), but you'll also find it in home goods like sheets and bedding.

-The finished material tends to be super soft, breathable, durable, and moisture-wicking, and it holds color well.
+The finished material tends to be super soft, breathable, durable, and moisture-wicking.
 It's also relatively affordable (viscose was actually created to be a cheaper alternative to silk in the early 20th century).
 Since it blends well, you'll often find it combined with materials like cotton, polyester, and hemp to increase the softness of a garment.
+Viscose also holds color for a long time and is relatively wrinkle-resistant.

 The environmental impact of traditional viscose.